 This class of token definition is followed by a length specification.
-The length (in bytes) of this length is included in the token itself as a Length value (see the Length rule of the COLINFO token stream).
+The length (in bytes) of this length is included in the token itself as a Length value (see section 2.2.7.3 for information about the Length rule of the COLINFO token stream).

 There are two data types that are of variable length.
-These are real variable length data types like char and binary and nullable data types, which are either their normal fixed length corresponding to their type info, or a special length if null.
+These are real variable length data types like char and binary and nullable data types, which are either their normal fixed length corresponding to their type_info, or a special length if null.